Isaac Wagner leads Warrenton to tournament title

 Warrenton won all three games of the tournament, scoring 22 goals and limiting their opponents to five goals.

-In addition to Wagner’s four goals, Nate and Nolan Donovan each scored a goal, Jeremiah Loeffler put up two goals, Tyler Scruggs scored two and Connor Claspille scored one goal.
+In addition to Wagner’s four goals, Evan and Nolan Donovan each scored a goal, Jeremiah Loeffler put up two goals, Tyler Scruggs scored two and Connor Claspille scored one goal.

 AJ Wilber scored the lone goal for Wright City.